Thursday, May 27, 2010

 This article in the Telegraph about how great it was that Evan Harris, aka Dr. Death lost his seat suggests that George Pitcher is not suited for his day job.
 A subset of comments sum up very well where Rev George has gone astray.

-Yeah, what a relief – on his website it says he campaigns “for science, evidence-based policy, free speech, human rights, equality”
+Yeah, what a relief – on his website it says he campaigns “for science, evidence-based policy, free speech, human rights, equality”and the best one

 What a disaster it would be if people like that ever came to have any sort of influence